25 Must-See Colorful Orchids

 • Thriving in warm to hot temperatures and medium to high light levels, Cycnoches chlorochilon requires a distinct dry period during its winter dormancy, making it a fascinating yet somewhat challenging orchid to cultivate.

-• This colorful orchid thrives in lowland and pre-montane forests.
+• These colorful orchids thrive in lowland and pre-montane forests.
 For pollination, it involves male euglossine bees, which are attracted to the flowers’ fragrance.

 • Prefers bright indirect light and high humidity.
 It needs well-drained potting media and frequent watering during the growing season.